cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 News in this update:

 Hotfix:
-- Fixed harvesters going to the other side of the map due to their search wrapping around map boundry
+- Fixed harvesters going to the other side of the map due to their search wrapping around map boundry (thx to Cyberarm!)

 ---